 Tom Neville was co-opted to Limerick County Council in 2003 replacing his father former TD Dan Neville.
 He was county poll topper on his first attempt in the 2004 local election with 25% of the first preference vote.
-Opting not to stand in the 2009 local election Tom emigrated to Australia for 4 years due to the lack of work in his field due to the economic collapse.
-Returning he was again elected on the first count in the 2014 local elections and subsequently elected to Dail Eireann for Limerick County on his first attempt in 2016.
-He was elected by the Fine Gael Parliamentary Party as one of their representatives on the Fine Gael Executive Council.
-Tom is appointed to the Jobs, Enterprise and Innovation committee along with the cross party committee on Mental Health.
+Opting not to stand in the 2009 local election, Tom emigrated to Australia for four years due to the lack of work in his field due to the economic collapse.
+Returning he was again elected on the first count in the 2014 local elections and subsequently elected to Dáil Eireann for Limerick County on his first attempt in 2016.

 News & Statements

 THE result of a vote which means US sanctions can be lifted on a major Limerick employer is “a welcome relief” to all concerned, Fine Gael TD Tom Neville has said.

 More supports needed for returning emigrants - Neville

 More can be done to assist returning emigrants, a Fine Gael TD has said.

 New supports for self-employed in Budget – Neville